 It was designed to live on Chrome.com, which meant pertaining to the established look and feel while keeping the content fresh.

-Website portfolio promoting our Web Studio team at Google to give clients and external vendors a better understanding or our experience and services provided.
+Website portfolio promoting our Web Studio team at Google to give clients and external vendors a better understanding or our experience and services we provided.